swampyrad/RadTechWeaponsPack/README.md

     was found when they tweaked the ion emitter so that the plasma particles are contained in a electromagnetic field which holds it together until it impacts a target.
 This plasma has a smaller, but much safer blast radius, so direct contact is required to cause maximum damage.
+Auto-fire emits an accurate stream of projectiles, while Burst-fire shoots out a spread of multiple shots, useful for close encounters of the demon kind.

 Flare Gun [fgn; fgm, for metal variant]
 - A common survival tool, useful for lighting up dark areas,